Information Elicitation for Bayesian Auctions: When Everything Is Known by Somebody

-\begin{proof}[Proof ideas] The mechanism again disentangles the use of the players' values and the use of their knowledge.
+The mechanism disentangles the use of the players' values and the use of their knowledge, but in a more subtle and stingy way than randomized partition.
 Indeed, when computing a player's virtual value in Step \ref{step10}, his knowledge has not been used yet.
 If he is player $i^*$ then his knowledge will not be used in the next round either.
 Only when a player is removed from $S$ ---that is, when it is guaranteed that he will not get the item, will his knowledge be used.
 This is why it never hurts a player to report his true knowledge.

 Now consider the revenue when the players report their true values and true knowledge.
 Note that $|S|\geq 2$ in Step \ref{csm:2} due to 2-connectedness, so the mechanism does not stop in Step~\ref{step3}.
-In the iterative steps, because player $i^*$ is excluded from the set of reporters, we need that there is still a reporter who knows a distribution for players in~$N'$: that is, there is an edge from $(N\setminus N')\setminus\{i^*\}$ to~$N'$, and player $i^*$ is not an ``information hub'' between $N\setminus N'$ and $N'$.
+In the iterative steps, because player $i^*$ is excluded from the set of reporters, we need that there is still a reporter who knows a distribution for players in~$N'$: that is, there is an edge from $N\setminus (N'\cup \{i^*\})$ to~$N'$, and player $i^*$ is not an ``information hub'' between $N\setminus N'$ and $N'$.
 This is again guaranteed by 2-connectedness (note that strong connectedness alone is not enough).
-Accordingly, $\cM_{CSM}$ does not stop until $N'=\emptyset$ and all players' distributions have been reported (excluding, perhaps, that of player $a$).
-Therefore $\cM_{CSM}$ manages to run Myerson's mechanism after randomly excluding a player $a$, and the revenue guarantee follows. \end{proof}
+Accordingly, $\cM_{IEM}$ does not stop until $N'=\emptyset$ and all players' distributions have been reported (excluding, perhaps, that of player $a$).
+Therefore $\cM_{IEM}$ recovers $\hat{\cI}$ and runs Myerson's mechanism on it after randomly excluding a player $a$, and the revenue guarantee follows. \end{proof}

-\paragraph*{Remark.} If the seller knows at least two distributions, the mechanism can use him as the starting point and the revenue will be exactly $OPT$.
-Since no crowdsourced mechanism can be a $(\frac{1}{2}+\delta)$-approximation for any constant $\delta>0$ when $n=2$ \cite{azar2012crowdsourced}, our result is tight.
+If the seller knows at least two distributions, the mechanism can use him as the starting point and the revenue will be exactly $OPT$.
+Since no information elicitation mechanism can be a $(\frac{1}{2}+\delta)$-approximation for any constant $\delta>0$ when $n=2$ \cite{azar2012crowdsourced}, our result is tight.
 Interestingly, after obtaining our result, we found that 2-connected graphs have been explored several times in the game theory literature \cite{bach2014pairwise, renault1998repeated}, for totally different problems.